probotsocial/probot/README.md

 Run the following to build the back-end from source.

-    mvn clean package
+    mvn install

 Run the following to build the front-end from source.

     yarn install

+## running

+Run the following to prepare the back-end for docker deployment.

+    mvn clean package docker:build

-Run the following to prepare docker containers for deployment.
+Run the following to prepare the front-end for docker deployment.

     docker-compose build

-## running

 Run the following to deploy the stack to local docker environment.